Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: General asymptotic analysis

-And for any $y$ such that $e^{y}\ne 1$, the critical point is Suppose that $e^{-y}$ is not a negative real number, this implies that $w_0$ does not belong to the segment $[0,1]$.
-Figure \ref{Figure_contours} sketches the level lines $Re(yw-\F(w;0))=Re(yw_0-\F(w_0;0))$.
-In order to understand that the picture looks like that, observe that there are 4 level lines going out of $w_0$.
-Level lines can not cross, because $yw-\F(w;0)$ has no other critical points except for $w_0$.
-When $|w|\gg 1$, we have $Re(yw-\F(w;0)\approx Re(yw)-\ln|w|$, therefore level lines intersect a circle of big radius $R$ in 2 points and the picture should have two infinite branches which are close to the rays of the line $Re(yw)=const$ and one loop.
-Since the only points where $\exp(Re(yw-\F(w;0))$ is not analytic form the segment $[0,1]$, the loop should enclose some points of this segment (real part of analytic complex functions without critical points can not have closed level lines).
+Taylor expanding $yw-\F(w;0)$ near $w_0$ we observe that there are 4 level lines going out of $w_0$.
+Note that the level lines cannot cross.
+Indeed, any intersection of the level lines is a critical point of $yw-\F(w;0)$, but the only critical point is at $w_0$.
+When $|w|\gg1$, we have $\operatorname{Re}(yw-\F(w;0))\approx \operatorname{Re}(yw)-\ln|w|$.
+Therefore level lines intersect a circle of big radius $R\gg 1$ in 2 points, and the level lines' picture should have two infinite branches which are close to the rays of the line $\operatorname{Re}(yw)=\operatorname{const}$ and one loop.
+We claim that this loop should enclose some points of the segment $[0,1]$.
+Indeed, due to the maximum principle a nonconstant harmonic function cannot have closed level line; on the other hand, the only points where $\operatorname{Re}(yw-\F(w;0))$ is not harmonic lie in the segment $[0,1]$.